milesial/Pytorch-UNet/README.md

 The input images and target masks should be in the `data/imgs` and `data/masks` folders respectively.

 ## Tensorboard
-You can visualize in real time the train and test losses, along with the model predictions with tensorboard:
+You can visualize in real time the train and test losses, the weights and gradients, along with the model predictions with tensorboard:

 `tensorboard --logdir=runs`

+You can find a reference training run with the Caravana dataset on [TensorBoard.dev](https://tensorboard.dev/experiment/1m1Ql50MSJixCbG1m9EcDQ/#scalars&_smoothingWeight=0.6) (only scalars are shown currently).

 ## Notes on memory